choudharypravesh03/code-quality-fundamentals/README.md

+### Code Quality Fundamentals
-# Nadia’s Garden Restaurant

-This is a Node.js and Express website that accepts and lists restaurant reservations.
-Improve it with the lynda.com course, "Node.js: Testing and Code Quality" by Jon Peck.
+Nadia’s Garden Restaurant is a Node.js and Express website that accepts and lists restaurant reservations.A maintainable codebase with clean and easy-to-manage code with specific attention to code quality.
+This can help you immensely to learn what code quality features to be implemented in your code.

-The backend contains intentional mistakes, like weak validation on email addresses.
-Inconsistencies in coding style are also intentional.

 ## Getting Started